 “Are you sure you want to do things like this again?”

 Katherine nodded.
-“I will get you a small flat in downtown New York, so you can move there and work as an independent investigator of my Order.”
+“I will get you a small flat in downtown New York, so you can move there and work as an independent investigator of the Church.”

 That sounded great.
 I never thought I would spend the rest of my life in a small town like Van Horn.
 The chance to move to New York was too good to refuse.
-Sure, it might get me killed, but that bothered me perhaps less than it should had.
+Sure, it could get me killed, but that bothered me less than it should have.
 “When can I start?”

 Katherine shrugged.
 “When would it suit you?”